 - joint or muscle pain

-- Atherosclerosis occurs when cholesterol deposits, called plaque, accumulate in the blood vessels.
+- Atherosclerosis: This condition occurs when cholesterol deposits, called plaque, accumulate in the blood vessels.
 Plaque buildups can cause the arteries to harden and narrow, restricting blood flow.

-- Blood clots form when coagulated blood clumps together inside a blood vessel.
+- Blood clots: These form when coagulated blood clumps together inside a blood vessel.
 Blood clots can create partial or complete blockages inside a blood vessel.

-- Peripheral artery disease is a type of atherosclerosis in which plaque accumulates in the arteries in the arms and legs.
+- Peripheral artery disease: This is a type of atherosclerosis in which plaque accumulates in the arteries in the arms and legs.

-- Diabetes can affect the circulatory system because high levels of blood sugar lead to plaque formation and blood vessel damage.
+- Diabetes: This can affect the circulatory system as high levels of blood sugar lead to plaque formation and blood vessel damage.

 Treatment for poor circulation depends on the underlying cause.
 Wearing compression wraps can help reduce swelling in the limbs.
 Exercising can also help improve circulation.